How to Increase the ROI of Your Dental PPC Campaign

 - Countdowns allow you to put a timer on special promotions and offers

-- If function customizers are useful if you want to identify a criterion to indicate which ad version to display.
+- Function customizers are useful if you want to identify a criterion to indicate which ad version to display.
 If the criterion isn’t met, then your default ad text will be shown.

 You can also do all the typical things you’d expect with a Google ad, including using ad extensions, setting keyword matches, choosing your audience, and directing ads to different pages on your website.